carymrobbins/xleds/README.md

 # xleds

-Controls the brightness of your keyboard backlight.
+Controls the brightness of your keyboard and screen backlight.
 Usage is nearly identical to [xbacklight](https://github.com/tcatm/xbacklight).

 ```